wp-plugins/woocommerce-novalnet-gateway/woocommerce_novalnet_readme.txt

 Step 1:
 ========

-You have to install php modules: curl and php-curl in your Webserver.
+You have to install php modules: php-curl in your Webserver.
       Refer to the following website for installation instructions: http://curl.haxx.se/docs/install.html.